danielharrell/LectFall2015/Question.md

 something rather than nothing is to ask for the source of presence to present itself, as if the source were not a source, or somehow the source of itself.
+[Mention how I am the answer.
+Then move on to what is a question question.
+Also check notes for other things, like heeding the call.]

 But I think there is another possibility, one that allows us to reconsider how questions are possible.
 The possibility is